 The Singapura is closely related to the Abyssinian cat, and while the breed became established in Japan, it transpires that the origins of the breed were American cats that were imported to Singapore, and then exported out again once the breed had become established.

 The Munchkin cat is a cat with a body that is only slightly smaller than most cats, but has particularly short legs, leading to them being much shorter than the average feline.
 The Munchkin is a relatively modern breed, only becoming established during the 1980’s.
 They are playful and active, and don’t let their short legs get in the way of them having fun!
 They are able to run and jump like a normal cat, although they may not be able to jump as far or as high.
 The Munchkin’s short legs came about due to a genetic mutation in the founder cats of the breed, which is sometimes associated with a range of hereditary and inherited health problems within the breed as a whole.
+If you ever consider buying or adopting a Munchkin cat, we strongly advise that you research further information on the health implications of the Munchkin cat breed and advice and opinions from animal welfare and authority organisations in the following Pets4Homes article.

 The Cornish Rex is on of the two unusually-coated cat breeds that make our list, and these cats are petite and playful with a very kitten-like appearance.
 The fur of their coats is very soft and wavy, and is referred to as down-hair in breeding circles.
 The shape of their face and ears is similar to that of the Siamese cat, and they share the Siamese breed traits of intelligence, talkativeness and a tendency to bond strongly with their owners.